occupational pension surrender value

 Katrin Straub

-Are you considering the surrender value of your company pension scheme?
-Cancellation is often associated with high losses and is rarely possible.
-Find out here what pitfalls await and what better options you have.
+Are you thinking about the surrender value of your workplace pension?
+Cancelling it is often associated with significant losses and is only rarely possible.
+Find out here what pitfalls await and which better options you have.

 The topic in brief and concise terms